manoa-fixed/manoa-fixed.github.io/index.md

 From a technical standpoint, Admins are given a role in the imports->startup->server->Accounts.js file.

+The admin role is given access to specialized listings of the reports that allow for them to update the status of reports, as well as remove reports at will with commands that are specific to that listing of reports.

 ## Community Feedback

 ### Spencer Young (EE Student)